The program is now open for the 2017 fiscal year, and closes effective December 31, 2017, late applications will be denied.

 Application forms will be mailed out to last years applicants.

-Applications received from homeowners with outstanding debt to HRM such as overdue fees, fines, or payment arrears, will have the rebate applied against any debt prior to a cheque being issued, as per Administrative Order 18 - HRM's Collection Policy.
+Applications received from homeowners with outstanding debt to Halifax Regional Municipality such as overdue fees, fines, or payment arrears, will have the rebate applied against any debt prior to a cheque being issued, as per Administrative Order 18 - Municipal Collection Policy.

 There are different programs to choose from depending on a person's needs.
 It is important that you know what choices exist.
 The newsletter lists the different types of programs, who can apply, and how to complete an application each year.

 You can have your exemption award direct deposited to your bank account by completing the Electronic Payment Registration Form and returning it with your application and a Void Cheque.

 The Residential Property Tax Exemption Application form and a Guide are available June of every year from Corporate and Customer Services, the 311 Contact Centre, the Financial Services Department and on this website.